-- (1) Mr. Maine formerly served as director of Converge Partners. - (2) Mr. Phillips, Mr. Chan, Ms. Kelly, Ms. Rinow, and Mr. Garcea are independent directors within the meaning of NP 58-201.
+- (1) Mr. Maine formerly served as director of Converge Partners. - (2) Mr. Phillips, Mr. Chan, Ms. Kelly, Ms. Rinow, Ms. Bahr and Mr. Garcea are independent directors within the meaning of NP 58-201.
 Mr. Phillips is the lead independent director. - (3) Member of the Audit Committee.
 Ms. Kelly is chair of the Audit Committee. - (4) Member of the Compensation Committee.
 Mr. Garcea is the chair of the Compensation Committee. - (5) Member of the Nomination and Governance Committee.
-Mr. Phillips is chair of the Nomination and Governance Committee. - (6) Mr. Teltsch was appointed Chief Revenue Officer of the Company effective March 15, 2022. - (7) Mr. Smith was appointed Interim Chief Financial Officer of the Company effective March 15, 2023, and was formerly Vice President, Finance.
+Mr. Phillips is chair of the Nomination and Governance Committee. - (6) Ms. Bahr was appointed to the Board effective December 5, 2023. - (7) Mr. Kamboj was appointed Chief Financial Officer of the Company effective May 10, 2023.